animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Rather than storing Region entries on the JVM Heap, entries are stored in the system’s main memory.
+Rather than storing Region entries on the JVM Heap, entries are stored in the system's main memory.
 Off-heap memory generally works best when the objects being stored are uniform in size, are mostly less than 128K, and do not need to be deserialized frequently, as explained in the Apache Geode [User